City-of-Helsinki/drupal-helfi-etusivu/public/modules/custom/helfi_global_navigation/README.md

 Provides a module for transferring menu data across instances.

-Menus are converted into JSON, which is sent to Etusivu (fronpage) instance of Hel.fi ecosystem.
+Menus are converted into JSON, which is sent to Etusivu (front page) instance of Hel.fi ecosystem.

-JSON strucure is defined in schema.json file under assets.
+JSON structure is defined in schema.json file under assets.